2023 Prague shootings: Public criticism of police

-During 24 June 2024, Parliamentary Security Committee hearing, Matějček further alleged that it was technically impossible for the police officers who entered the building at 13:30 to review the security camera footage at that time.
-The footage later revealed the perpetrator's entry at 13:23.
-University official labeled Matějček's statement as a "lie", claiming that reviewing of previous footage can be done immediately, but the police officers asked for it only hours after the attack.
-The university's information about availability of the camera footage was later confirmed also by the spokesman of the Regional Directorate of the Police of the Capital City of Prague Jan Daněk, who claimed it would in any case not be helpful, as the perpetrator was not facing the camera, had black hair and a different hairstyle compared to photo available to the police officers.
-Also, during the committee's hearing, Matějček repeated the statement that there was no initial information that the perpetrator might commit a murder or a mass murder, but later added that he had been considered a murder suspect in relation to his father's death.
-Matějček admitted that the police were aware that one of his firearms was of the type which was the focus of Klánovice murders investigation.
-He also stated that the police sent "everything they had" into the centre of Prague.
+During the Parliamentary Security Committee hearing on 24 June 2024, Matějček further alleged that it was technically impossible for the police officers who entered the building at 13:30 to review the security camera footage at that time.
+The footage later revealed Kozák's entry just seven minutes before at 13:23.
+University officials labeled Matějček's statement as false, claiming that reviewing of previous footage can be done immediately, but that the police only asked for it hours after the attack.
+The university's information about the camera footage's availability was later confirmed by the spokesman of the Prague police directorate, Jan Daněk, who claimed it would've, in any case, not have been helpful, as Kozák was not facing the camera and had a different hairstyle compared to photo available to the police.

+Matějček also repeated the statement that there was no initial information that Kozák might commit a murder, but later added that he had been considered a murder suspect in relation to his father's death.
+Matějček admitted that the police were aware that one of his firearms was of the type which was the focus of the Klánovice Forest murders investigation.
+He also stated that the police sent "everything they had" into the city centre of Prague.

-Police issued a formal decision on conclusion of investigation in June 2024.
-Multiple victims, their relatives as well as the Charles University filed appeal against the decision.
-The relatives were especially outraged by the fact that police officers entered shortly after the perpetrator, but did not properly search the building, did not order the evacuation of the students, nor did any police officers remain within the faculty's main building.
-Prague Police Chief Matějček stated that the police officers "followed a hot lead", and therefore remaining in the main building would be "counterproductive".
-Matejček further said that if evacuation of the building had taken place, the perpetrator would have become aware of it and "anything could have happened".
+Police issued a formal decision on the conclusion of the investigation in June 2024.
+Multiple injured victims, their relatives, as well as Charles University filed an appeal against the decision.
+The victims' relatives were especially outraged by the fact that police officers entered shortly after the perpetrator, but did not properly search the main building, did not order the evacuation of the students, and did not remain within the building.
+Matějček stated that the police officers "followed a hot lead", and therefore remaining in the main building would've been "counterproductive".
+Matejček further said if the building had been evacuated, the perpetrator would have become aware of it and "anything could have happened".

-Several relatives of murdered students as well as some journalists called for resignation of the Minister of the Interior Vít Rakušan, the Police President Martin Vondrášek, and in particular the Prague Police Chief Petr Matějček, who was accused by the media of falsely implying that Central Bohemian Police did not provide correct information, and thus Prague Police was not aware of the perpetrator's dangerousness.
+Several relatives of murdered students and journalists called for the resignation of Matějček, Interior Minister Rakušan, and Police President Martin Vondrášek.
+Matějček in particular was accused by the media of falsely implying that Central Bohemian Police did not provide correct information, and thus the Prague Police was not aware of the danger.
 On 27 June 2024, Echo24 daily accused Rakušan and Matějček of "covering evidence" and "undermining people's trust in the state".
-Rakušan reacted by stating that he only had information from public sources and that he "hopes that the police will explain any inconsistencies."
+Rakušan reacted by stating that he only had information from public sources and that he hopes that the police "will explain any inconsistencies."